WASdev/sample.SpringBootWebsocket/README.md

 			<property name="wlpHome">target/wlp</property>
 			<property name="serverName">websocketServer</property>
 			<property name="httpPort">9080</property>
             <property name="outputToConsole">true</property>
+            <property name="appDeployTimeout">600</property>
 		</configuration>
 	</container>
 </arquillian>
 ```

 You may have to change the value of the `wlpHome` property to the appropriate directory where your server was installed.
-You can read [this article](https://developer.ibm.com/wasdev/docs/getting-started-liberty-arquillian/) for some more information and another example of using Arquillian with Liberty.
+You can read [this article](https://developer.ibm.com/wasdev/docs/getting-started-liberty-arquillian/) for more information and another example of using Arquillian with Liberty.

 ## <a name="code"></a>Code Changes